• g2 badge

 Onsite notification product launch analytics

-add products to cart from feed
+add to cart buttons in onsite feed

 "Onsite notifications were a significant driver in revenue for the launch of our new product range and we will be making use of the notifications for future campaigns and product launches."

-Dan Mitchell, Ecommerce Manager OddBalls
+Dan Mitchell, Ecommerce Manager, OddBalls

-How Black Ember drove 2,000+ customers to product pages in 21 days:
+How Black Ember drove 2,000+ customers to product pages in 21 days: Product promotion case study

-2. Product specific popups
+2. Product-specific popups

 Product-specific popups are one of the best ways to promote a product because they focus the attention of customers on specific items.